Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston Performance Insights

-- The Cougars outscore opponents by 18.3 points per game (scoring 74.7 points per game to rank 108th in college basketball while allowing 56.4 per contest to rank second in college basketball) and have a +641 scoring differential overall.
+- The Cougars have a +641 scoring differential, topping opponents by 18.3 points per game.
+They're putting up 74.7 points per game to rank 108th in college basketball and are allowing 56.4 per contest to rank second in college basketball.

-- Houston pulls down 36.0 rebounds per game (12th in college basketball) while allowing 27.5 per outing to its opponents.
-It outrebounds opponents by 8.5 boards per game.
+- Houston ranks 12th in college basketball at 36 rebounds per game.
+That's 8.5 more than the 27.5 its opponents average.

-- The Cougars' 100.7 points per 100 possessions on offense rank 23rd in college basketball, and the 76.0 points they allow per 100 possessions rank first in college basketball.
+- The Cougars rank 23rd in college basketball with 100.7 points scored per 100 possessions, and first in college basketball defensively with 76 points conceded per 100 possessions.

-- Houston has come out ahead in the turnover battle by 3.8 turnovers per game, committing 9.6 (17th in college basketball play) while forcing 13.4 (74th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.